jasonaaronwilson/omni-c/README.md

   omni-c build --executable=my_program *.c sub-directory/*.c
 ```

-(There are other options like source archives to help structure larger
+(There are other options like archives to help structure larger
 programs, or you can use or output more standard C libraries with
 header files.
 We will eventually have a (versioned) package mechanism
 like all other modern languages so you can stand on the shoulders of